Siloam Springs fire station set to reopen

 SILOAM SPRINGS, Ark.
-(KFTA) — A Siloam Springs fire station is set to reopen on Wednesday after undergoing a multi-million dollar renovation.
+(KNWA) — A Siloam Springs fire station is set to reopen on Wednesday after undergoing a multi-million dollar renovation.

 Deputy Fire Chief Brent Ford says the station has sat in the heart of the downtown entertainment district, where most calls are generated, since the late 1960’s.